Barbara Cartland: Novels

 As well as writing novels, Cartland wrote a guide to married life in the 1950s, which was banned in Ireland.

 Despite their tame story lines, Cartland's later novels were highly successful.
 By 1983, she rated the longest entry in Who's Who (though most of that article was a list of her books), and she was named the top-selling author in the world by the Guinness Book of Records.
 Additionally, in 1976, Cartland wrote 23 novels, earning her the Guinness World Record for the most novels written in a single year.
 The 1970s and 1980s were her most prolific period; she also regularly appeared on television in that era.
+She had firm opinions on the romance genre, stating that it was both "physical and spiritual" and stressed its emphasis on beauty, rather than sexuality.
+One example of a novel that Cartland did not believe was part of the canon was Harriet by Jilly Cooper.

 In 2000, her publishers estimated that since her writing career began in 1923, Cartland had produced a total of 723 titles.

 In the mid-1990s, by which time she had sold over a billion books, Vogue called Cartland "the true Queen of Romance".
-She became a mainstay of the popular media in her trademark pink dresses and plumed hats, discoursing on matters of love, marriage, politics, religion, health, and fashion.
-She was publicly opposed to the removal of prayer from state schools, and spoke against infidelity and divorce, although she admitted to being acquainted with both of these subjects.

 Contribution to aviation

-Privately, Cartland took an interest in the early gliding movement and in 1931 created and devised a 200-mile (360 km) tow in a glider carrying mail.
+Privately, Cartland took an interest in the early gliding movement and in 1931, with two RAF officers "designed the first aircraft-towed airmail delivery glider"; she also arranged the first long-distance (200-mile [360 km]) tow.
 In 1984, she was awarded the Bishop Wright Air Industry Award for this contribution.

 She regularly attended Brooklands aerodrome and motor-racing circuit during the 1920s and 30s, and the Brooklands Museum has preserved a sitting-room from that era and named it after her.

-Nonfiction books
+Non-fiction books

 Cartland wrote several biographies of major figures, including Metternich: The Passionate Diplomat in 1964, The Outrageous Queen: A Biography of Christina of Sweden in 1956, The Private Life of Charles II: The Women He Loved in 1958, and Josephine, Empress of France in 1961.
 Her biography of Klemens von Metternich focused on his many love affairs and contained passages such as: "He was a virile, experienced and satisfying lover....
 Even the most sophisticated women felt as if in his arms they learnt something they had never known before.
 Every woman rose with him to heights of emotional ecstasy beyond the power of expression."